cdanis/flexarr/README.md

 ## Security Considerations

 - The flexarr script handles sensitive information (CIFS credentials).
-Ensure that the script file has appropriate permissions and is only accessible by the necessary system users.
+Ensure that the script file has appropriate permissions and is only writable by the necessary system users.
-- Use Kubernetes Secrets to manage CIFS credentials, and avoid hardcoding them in PV definitions or pod specs.
+- Use Kubernetes Secrets to manage CIFS credentials.
-- Regularly rotate the CIFS credentials used by flexarr.

 ## License